nmemranhussain/Stat_6313_A_1/README.md

 - **Negitive Predictive Value (NPV)** - The proportion of negative test results that are true negatives, showing the probability that subjects with a negative test truly don't have the condition.
 - **Accuracy** - The proportion of true results (both true positives and true negatives) in the population, measuring the overall correctness of the model.
 - **ROC curve** - A graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied, used to select possibly optimal models.
-- **Hoslem Good fit test** -  A statistical test for goodness of fit for logistic regression models, assessing whether the observed event rates match expected event rates in subgroups of the model population.
+- **Hosmer-Lemeshow goodness of fit test** -  A statistical test for goodness of fit for logistic regression models, assessing whether the observed event rates match expected event rates in subgroups of the model population.

 ### Version of the Modeling Software:
 - **R:** 4.3.2